nevali/Stardust/README.md

 design principles, the Stardust hues complement slightly-modified versions of the Solarized base tones quite nicely.

-The base shades as they appear in Stardust do not match the Solarized values: this is because they've been re-specified in J'a'b' and matched with the rest of the palette.
+The base shades as they appear in Stardust do not match the Solarized values;
+this is because they've been re-specified in J'a'b' and matched with the rest of the palette.
 Meanwhile, Stardust's hues are quite different to Solarized's: if you're especially attached to Solarized's accent palette, Stardust may not